 Funeral Industry Reform

 The modern funeral industry, despite the excellent people working on the ground level, is known for putting profit over families.
 This emphasis on capitalism and the hiding of death work behind closed doors is a profound shift from 150 years ago, where all deathcare was community-led.
-Caitlin not only seeks to help people rediscover family-led deathcare and environmental death options, she is putting this into practice at the ground level at her Los Angeles funeral home, Clarity Funerals.
+Caitlin not only seeks to help people rediscover family-led deathcare and environmental death options, she is put this into practice by founding a Los Angeles funeral home.